Publication Date: September 3, 2019

 Publication Date: November 29, 2012

-In Dead Like Me, Tampa Detective Kate Springer returns to duty investigating a case of a murder of her thirteen-year-old doppelgänger.
+In Dead Like Me by Kelly Miller, Tampa Detective Kate Springer returns to duty investigating a case of a murder of her thirteen-year-old doppelgänger.
 As she and her partner, Detective Patrick Jessup, dig into the murder, dark secrets from Kate’s past will be revealed and what seemed a coincidence, will seem less so.
 Can Kate solve the case and catch the killer before the killer catches her?

 Continue reading Dead Like Me by Kelly Miller